HASwitchPlate/openHASP-docs/docs/devices/lanbon-l8.md

     ```json
     {"config":[721164,721422,197658,721691,263456,329249,0,0]}
     ```
-    The difference is only the device class _light_ vs. _switch_ you want them to be autodetected in Home Assistant.
+    The difference is only the device class you want them to be autodetected as in Home Assistant: _light_ vs. _switch_

 ??? example "Example `jsonl`"